syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 Exporting hidden columns in the Syncfusion ASP.NET Core Grid allows you to include hidden columns in the exported Excel document.
 This feature is useful when you have columns that are hidden in the UI but still need to be included in the exported document.

-To export hidden columns of the grid to a Excel or CSV file, you need to set the `includeHiddenColumn` property as **true** in the `ExcelExportProperties` property.
+To export hidden columns of the grid to a Excel or CSV file, you need to set the `includeHiddenColumn` property as **true** in the `excelExportProperties` property.

 The following example demonstrates how to export hidden columns to a Excel file.
 In this example, the **ShipCity** column, which is not visible in the UI, is exported to the Excel document.
-You can also export the grid by changing the `ExcelExportProperties.includeHiddenColumn` property based on the switch toggle using the [checked](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Checked) property of the [EJ2 Toggle Switch Button](https://ej2.syncfusion.com/aspnetcore/documentation/switch/getting-started) component.
+You can also export the grid by changing the `excelExportProperties.includeHiddenColumn` property based on the switch toggle using the [checked](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Checked) property of the [EJ2 Toggle Switch Button](https://ej2.syncfusion.com/aspnetcore/documentation/switch/getting-started) component.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/grid/excel-export/export-hidden/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="xport-hidden.cs" %}
+{% highlight c# tabtitle="export-hidden.cs" %}
 {% include code-snippet/grid/excel-export/export-hidden/export-hidden.cs %}
 {% endhighlight %}
 {% endtabs %}